Please note this FAQ section will be updated regularly as more questions are asked.

 What are considered administrative costs?
 Is there a cap?

-According to Section 71401 of Public Law 119-21 (H.R.1), no more than 10% of the amount allotted to a State for a budget period may be used for administrative expenses, including indirect and direct costs.
+According to Section 71401 of Public Law 119-21 (H.R.1), no more than 10% of the amount allotted to a State for a budget period may be used for administrative expenses, including indirect administrative costs.
 This cap is cumulative and applies to the administrative costs across the entire budget, including administrative costs incurred by both the awardee and any subrecipient.

 Generally, administrative costs are defined as general administration and general expenses such as director's office, accounting, administrative personnel, and other types of expenditures classified as administrative.